 Ideally, a US Chess-certified director (the Chief TD or an Assistant TD) shall be physically present, in person, at every location from which online play originates.
 TDs must be able to directly witness players' actions for all games and all rounds.
-This standard not only ensures enforcement of the , but also minimizes potential for violations of fair play.
+This standard not only ensures enforcement of the Official Rules of Chess, but also minimizes potential for violations of fair play.